ClearEyesFullHearts/msm/README.md

 - Go to http://localhost:3000 in your browser and then you can be sure that the client code has not been tampered with.

 I also created a Chrome Extension validating that the files you use in your browser match exactly those that are produced during the build phase of the client.
-You can find and download that extension by going to the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) and searching for ["ySyPyA Verification Tool"](https://chrome.google.com/webstore/detail/ysypya-verification-tool/deemknibjlkcilgadkmcmlbeingpgefe).
+You can find and download that extension by going to the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) and searching for "ySyPyA Verification Tool".
 Once it's installed you can go to the ySyPyA Home Page and follow the instructions.
 Chrome on mobile doesn't let you install extensions so you'll need to use the [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser) that let's you do it.

 For the truly paranoid, you can always copy the reader and writer code available in `./public/offline` to encrypt your messages on an air-gapped computer. ;)

 ## What's next
+- Group conversation
 - Enable peer-to-peer chat with WebRTC
 - Create a password "kill switch"